The Bar Greatest Hits List: The 25 Best Bars In Chicago

 The city of Chicago outlawed smoking in bars and restaurants back in 2008.
 And Richard’s Bar gives absolutely zero f*cks—you will smell like you shot a 1966 Marlboro commercial when you walk out of here.
 Combine that with the classic Old Style sign out front, neon lights inside, cheap beers, and a jukebox filled with plenty of classics, and you’ll immediately see why this is one of the great dive bars in town.

 There are plenty of places to dance in Chicago, and this corner of Logan Square houses a lot of them.
-Slippery Slope is a great dance bar, but what separates it from the pack is Heavy Feather, the upstairs bar that’s styled to look like a ’70s-era fern bar.
+Slippery Slope is a great dance bar, but what separates it from the pack is The Heavy Feather, the upstairs bar that’s styled to look like a ’70s-era fern bar.
 The wood trim and gold accents are a great counter to the red glow of the first floor, and it’s perfect for slowing things down if you’re tired of dancing.
-This is also a great lowkey date spot during the week, with a cocktail menu full of updates on disco-era drinks.

 Old Town Ale House